Nucleus® Implants

 An MRI can be an important diagnostic tool for many therapeutic areas.
 Our newest generation Nucleus Implant - the Nucleus Profile™ Plus Implant - expands our innovative implant portfolio by offering access to MRIs at 1.5 and 3.0 Tesla without removing the magnet or requiring a head wrap.7

 The Profile Plus Implant features a thin design that follows the natural curvature of the head for an improved aesthetic outcome and the potential of less time in surgery.
-In addition, it is built on the same platform as the industry's most reliable implant so you can feel confident that the implant will provide unparalled hearing peformance for years to come.4-6
+In addition, it is built on the same platform as the industry's most reliable implant so you can feel confident that the implant will provide unparalled hearing performance for years to come.4-6

 It is important to recognize that there are alternative diagnostic imaging tools to replace an MRI, such as a CT scan.
 The most appropriate imaging tool should be discussed with your medical professional care team.